ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-06-the-system.markdown

 What subjects go where?
 That is very much down to the boy's choosing, but a contributory factor is spreading about the lessons he likes less so there is no build up of them on any one day.

 At the start of the day the boy takes the sticky notes and puts them on a picture frame.
 As the sticky notes are removed and placed under _done_ on the fridge a message is revealed: _No More Work_.

+Sometimes the boy hits blockers, he has a question and needs to speak to a teacher.
+Again there are various methods to contact the teachers, but it only three:

+1. By chat on Teams.
+2. By email.
+3. By comments on a Trello board (for one subject).

+There is a wider variance is response though, some teachers are more immediately available, others we do not get  a response for several days.
+But the boy moves that sticky note onto another day.
+He also now tries to get on with work with a slower response earlier in the week.
+Time is a thing we miss from so many process maps.

+The boy is enjoying the way him he can move his work around.
+If he was at school his timetable would be more rigid.
+He also talks to his friends as they work and they align their work so they can do it together, almost like self organising teams.

+To get to this order has meant working with the boy to lay it out as clear as we can.
+A parent I talked to said they went through the same thing.

+As a parent I am seeing more of his schoolwork than I was before.
+The Monday review of _what is to be done_, looking over what he has been doing and looking at the responses to his work.
+There is a visibility at the moment I don't feel we had before.
+And sometimes the work sounds great.
+As I tap this his music homework is about the history of rap music.
+I just so wanna do that work too!

+I hope there's a period of reflection over the coming couple of months to see what lessons teaching can learn from this, and they involve the students and parents in that.